CTOR-Labs/CTOR-H-H/README.md

 # CTOR-H-H
 CTOR‑H-H — Official Human‑vs‑Human Reference Implementation
-CTOR‑H2H is the canonical reference implementation of CTOR for human‑versus‑human play.
+CTOR‑H-H is the canonical reference implementation of CTOR for human‑versus‑human play.
 This repository defines the official ruleset, move‑validation engine, match structure, and baseline tools used for competitive CTOR sessions across the CTOR‑Federation ecosystem.

 Development Background